luke-rt/guess-the-number/README.md

 ```sh
 make qemu
 ```

-If this doesn't work, change the `EMU` variable in Makefile to your corresponding qemu path variable

 ## TODO
 - Better random number generator(currently has pseudo random digits but that repeat with each boot)